This post is about the teardowns of residences

 image - Curbed Chicago

-Finally, I do not judge to necessity of the tear-down without a lot more information but only report it for you, the reader, to judge and investigate further.
-A lot of the houses in Lake View were convert into multi-occupancy during the mid 20th century to 'pay the bills' and lose the home.
+Finally, I do not judge to necessity of the tear-down without a lot more information but only report it to you, the reader, to judge and investigate further.
+A lot of the houses in Lake View were convert into multi-occupancy during the mid 20th century to 'pay the bills' instead of the lose ownship during financial differcult times.

 image - Crain's Chicago Business